-Starting at university, I began filming journalistic documentaries and covering news about human rights issues in Turkey.
+Following my graduation (BA Journalism), my filmmaking journey started with journalistic documentaries in Turkey.
 After I moved to Scotland, I fell in love with creative documentaries and multimedia storytelling.

-I directed my first short creative documentary 'My name is Anik' with the Scottish Documentary Institute as part of their Bridging the Gap program.
-The film visited several festivals and won a ‘Best Scottish Production’ award.
+I directed my debut creative documentary 'My name is Anik' with the Scottish Documentary Institute as part of their Bridging the Gap program in 2019.
+The film have been selected for several BAFTA and Oscar-Qualifying festivals and won a ‘Best Scottish Production’ award.
 It has been listed as one of the 10 Great Scottish Short Films from GSFF 2020 in Skinny magazine.
 My name also has been featured on Rianne Picture's ‘44 Women and Non-Binary Film Directors 2020’ list.

-I am an alumna of the New Voices Talent Scheme, Scottish Documentary Institute, Glasgow Film Festival Talent Mentorship Scheme, Screenskills Mentorship Scheme, and Bridging the Gap Program of Scottish Documentary Institute.
-I have recently been shortlisted for the Rad program and got selected for Sheffield Doc Fest UK Broadcast Production Talent Market.
+I am an alumna of the New Voices Talent Scheme, Glasgow Film Festival Talent Mentorship Scheme, Screenskills Mentorship Scheme, Bridging the Gap Program of Scottish Documentary Institute, and !f Istanbul Talent Development Lab.
+I have recently been selected for Birds’ Eye View’s highly regarded filmmaker programme Filmonomics.

 My camera still tends to zoom in on compelling human stories, alternative communities, and subcultures.